-- an employer sends an employee to perform a service in another country during a limited period of time
+- an employer in another country sends a worker to perform a service in Sweden during a limited period of time

-- there is a recipient of the services the employee is to perform.
+- there is a recipient of the services in Sweden the worker is to perform.

 A limited period of time means that there must be a start and end date for when the services are to be performed.

 Recipients of the services can be companies, a customer, a financial partner or a company in the same corporate group.

 Workers must be able to move across national borders in a good way

 Sweden's rules on posting are based on rules that are common for the EU and the EEA.
 These rules shall strengthen the rights of posted workers and make it easier for people to work in other countries within the EU and the EEA, and for companies to offer their services across borders.
 They also aim to combat social dumping.
 This means that companies shall not be able to exploit differences in working and employment conditions to gain competitive advantages.

 The Swedish Work Environment Authority is the contact authority in Sweden